Privex/looking-glass/README.md

 #  - GoBGP for obtaining the BGP prefix data from (can either run locally, or on another server
 ####

-sudo apt install -y postgresql libpq-dev
+sudo apt install -y postgresql

 # To avoid timezone issues, set your PostgreSQL timezone to UTC
 #